foldda/snappable/README.md

 << foldda app execution with runtime >>

-# An Analogy of Foldda Framework's Design Modeling
+# Foldda Handler Explained - A Design Analogy

 The framework is modeled as a factory processing line, where a worker (known as a "handler") takes items from an input bucket, processes them, and places the processed items (or other types of output) into an output bucket.